 As a rough guide, it will set you back between $2000-3000 for a good full-frame mirrorless or DSLR with the ability to take sharp images at higher ISO settings.
 More on that later.
 Crop-sensor or APS-C cameras are usually $400 and up, and are more than capable of capturing the night sky.

-A wide or super-wide angle ‘fast’ lens in the 12-35mm range is best suited to landscape astrophotography.
+A wide or super-wide angle ‘fast’ lens in the 12-35mm range is best suited to landscape photography and astrophotography.
 Wide-angle focal lengths allow you to capture a good portion of the night sky as well as some of the landscape for foreground interest.
 A ‘fast’ lens is one that has a large maximum aperture – in other words, a small f-stop number.
-A lens with a maximum aperture of f/2.8 or lower is considered to be a fast lens and is excellent for astrophotography.
+A lens with a maximum aperture of f/2.8 or lower is considered to be a fast lens, and is excellent for astrophotography.

 Remote Shutter Release (recommended)

 A button on a cable that will allow you to trigger your shutter while minimizing the risk of introducing vibrations.
 If you don’t have a remote shutter release, use the timer delay on your camera to ensure there is no movement of the camera during an exposure.
 Some DSLRs have a mirror lockup function that prevents the movement of the mirror inside the camera body from inducing vibrations, but this isn’t necessary for mirrorless cameras.

 If you're shooting star trails, and need to take sequences of shots, then an intervalometer is an essential accessory.
 However, this is quite an advanced form of astrophotography, so we wouldn't necessarily suggest you head out to get one right away.
 When you feel you're ready for star trails, we have a guide to the best intervalometers on site.
 Many modern cameras have them built in, so spend some time with your camera’s manual figuring out how it works.